jnthn/oo-monitors/README.markdown

 When `wait-conditon` is used, the lock is released and the thread blocks until the condition is met by some other thread.
-By contrast, `meet-condition` just marks a waiting thread as unblocked, but retrains the lock until the method is over.
+By contrast, `meet-condition` just marks a waiting thread as unblocked, but retains the lock until the method is over.

 ## Circular waiting